Euphredes/Greanleaf/README.txt

 4. Lucky You by Eminem and Joyner
    Lucas.
 5. Five to One by The Doors.
+6. Whistle Dixie by Travis Barker and
+   Yelawolf
-6. Look What You Made Me Do by Taylor
+7. Look What You Made Me Do by Taylor
    Swift.
-7. Human by Christina Perri.
+8. Human by Christina Perri.
-8. The Lonely by Christina Perri.
+9. The Lonely by Christina Perri.
-9. Careless Whisper by George
+10. Careless Whisper by George
    Michael.
-10. (Sittin' On) The Dock Of The
+11. (Sittin' On) The Dock Of The
     Bay by Otis Redding.
-11. Midnight Rider by Willie
+12. Midnight Rider by Willie
     Nelson.
-12. M.I.S.S.I.S.S.I.P.P.I. by
+13. M.I.S.S.I.S.S.I.P.P.I. by
     Big K.R.I.T.
-13. Red Eye by Big K.R.I.T.
+14. Red Eye by Big K.R.I.T.

            Line